 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Staff in the Centre for Exercise, Nutrition and Health Sciences conduct research that focuses on physical activity and nutrition, and their associations with health across the lifespan.
 The primary areas of focus include biomedical, psychosocial and socio-environmental aspects of physical activity, sedentary behaviour and nutrition.

-The PhD in Exercise, Nutrition and Health Sciences establishes a sound research training base and provides practical experience, meaning our students are prepared for different types of employment, including research, policy and intervention implementation.
+The PhD in Exercise, Nutrition and Health Sciences establishes a sound research training base and provides practical experience, preparing you for different types of employment, including research, policy and intervention implementation.

 Dr Miranda Armstrong, (Lecturer), adult cohorts; associations between physical activity and body size with disease outcomes such as coronary heart disease, stroke, bone health; big data; health record linkage; physical activity epidemiology; physical activity profiles